-When a CONVERGE Pro 2 is connected to a BMA 360, it sends, via serial port, a Beam Report that a 3rd party camera tracking application can use.
+When a CONVERGE Pro 2 is connected to a BMA 360, it sends, via serial port, a Beam Report that a 3rd party camera tracking application or native DSP camera tracking can use.
 Information about BMA 360 Beam Report capabilities is available in the CONVERGE Pro 2 Serial Commands Reference Manual.